-Additional submissions for files scheduled for review by the Registration Committee must be received 10 days in advance of the meeting date.
+Additional submissions for files scheduled for review by the Registration Committee must be received at least 10 days in advance of the meeting date.

 If you are submitting an application for registration for the first time please note: new applications for either Supervised Practice or Interim Autonomous Practice are first reviewed by the Registrar, not the Registration Committee.